paulwizviz/llm-api-examples/docs/ollama.md

 ### Go and Llama

-* [Example 1](../examples/gollama/ex1/main.go) - This example demonstrates a text completion interaction with Llama via RESTFul API.
+* [Example 1](../examples/gollama/ex1/main.go) - This demonstrates a text completion interaction with Llama via RESTFul API.
+* [Example 2](../examples/gollama/ex2/main.go) - This demonstrates recognition of images.

 ### Using curl